madetech/learn/core-skills/web-application-development-with-react/README.md

 also cover demonstrating best practice around the separation of business logic and UI logic.

-During the asessement, your reviewer will go through your application asking for demonstrations of the critera.
+During the assessment, your reviewer will go through your application asking for demonstrations of the critera.

 #### Application - Mark scheme